thosgood/this-weeks-finds/markdown/101-151/week119.md

 and Z bosons.
 It also makes testable new predictions!
 Most notably, since it allows quarks to turn into leptons, it predicts that protons can decay - with a halflife of somewhere around 10^29^ or 10^30^ years.
-So people set off to look for proton decay\....
+So people set off to look for proton decay....

 However, even when the SU(5) model was first proposed, it was regarded as slightly inelegant, because it didn't unify all the fermions of a